 - If processing the data is necessary for establishing, exercising or defending legal claims

-A deletion request can also be refused under the CCPA where the personal information is required:
+A deletion request can also be refused under the CCPA (CPRA) where the personal information is required:

 - To perform a contract (e.g. complete a transaction)